Industrial fermentation: Fermentation medium

 Growth factors and trace nutrients are included in the fermentation broth for organisms incapable of producing all of the vitamins they require.
 Yeast extract is a common source of micronutrients and vitamins for fermentation media.
 Inorganic nutrients, including trace elements such as iron, zinc, copper, manganese, molybdenum, and cobalt are typically present in unrefined carbon and nitrogen sources, but may have to be added when purified carbon and nitrogen sources are used.
 Fermentations which produce large amounts of gas (or which require the addition of gas) will tend to form a layer of foam, since fermentation broth typically contains a variety of foam-reinforcing proteins, peptides or starches.
 To prevent this foam from occurring or accumulating, antifoaming agents may be added.
 Mineral buffering salts, such as carbonates and phosphates, may be used to stabilize pH near optimum.
 When metal ions are present in high concentrations, use of a chelating agent may be necessary.

-Developing an optimal medium for fermentation is a key concept to efficient optimization.
+Developing an optimal medium for fermentation is a key concept in efficient optimization.
 One-factor-at-a-time (OFAT) is the preferential choice that researchers use for designing a medium composition.
 This method involves changing only one factor at a time while keeping the other concentrations constant.
 This method can be separated into some sub groups.
 One is Removal Experiments.
 In this experiment all the components of the medium are removed one at a time and their effects on the medium are observed.
 Supplementation experiments involve evaluating the effects of nitrogen and carbon supplements on production.
 The final experiment is a replacement experiment.
 This involves replacing the nitrogen and carbon sources that show an enhancement effect on the intended production.
 Overall OFAT is a major advantage over other optimization methods because of its simplicity.